rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 ## The ks.cfg file

-As we have seen before, we need to provide a response file that will be used by Anaconda.
+As noted above, we need to provide a Kicstart response file that will be used by Anaconda.

-Let's see the content of this file:
+Here's an example of that file:

 ```
 # Use CDROM installation media